Badajoz Airport

 Badajoz Airport (Aeropuerto de Badajoz) (IATA: BJZ, ICAO: LEBZ) is an airport located 13 km east of Badajoz, a city in Extremadura, Spain, and 45 km west of Mérida, Spain, the capital of the same Autonomous Community.
 The airport is connected with both cities by the Autovía A-5 motorway.
 The airport shares its runway and control tower with the Talavera la Real Air Base (Base Aérea de Talavera la Real), an air base of the Spanish Air and Space Force, named for the nearby municipality of Talavera la Real.
+It is currently the only airport in Extremadura.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Badajoz Airport:

+If passengers do fly internationally from this airport, they would need to transit in either Madrid or Barcelona to get to other international destinations.